odedia/pcf-on-azure-the-hard-way/README.md

 PCF_OPSMAN_FQDN=pcf.${PCF_SUBDOMAIN_NAME}.${PCF_DOMAIN_NAME}
 USER_ID=<user> #change to match your user (odedia for example), this is for unique service account name creation CLIENT_SECRET=<choose secure password>
+DECRYPT_PHRASE=<choose secure key and save it safely!
+Your env is dead without this key!>
 ```
 source the .env file and add to the env of .bashrc:
 ```
 source ~/.env
 echo "source ~/.env" >> ~/.bashrc
 ```

 Create an Azure Active Directory application (AAD) for BOSH:
 ```
 az ad app create \
 --display-name "Service Principal for BOSH" \